oktadev/okta-blog/_source/_posts/2020-10-31-spring-cloud-config-okta.md

 spring.cloud.config.password=configPass
 ```

-* `spring.application.name` is the name of this microservice, and must match the `{application}` parameter in the filename convention described above.
+* `spring.application.name` is the name of this microservice and must match the `{application}` parameter in the filename convention described above.
 * `spring.cloud.config.uri` is the location of the config server currently running.
 * `spring.cloud.config.username` and `spring.cloud.config.password` are used by your microservice to authenticate with the config server while retrieving configuration files.
 The values must match the values of `spring.security.user.name` and `spring.security.user.password` defined in your config server's `application.properties`.

-To secure your microservice using Okta and OAuth2, open your microservice's main class and add the following configuration class:
+To secure your microservice using Okta and OAuth 2.0, open your microservice's main class and add the following configuration class:

 ```java
 @Configuration